Armed Guard - The Liberty Ships

 walks of life who had made notable contribution to

-the history or to the culture of the United States of
+the history or the culture of North America in general

-America - some famous, some forgotten, yet others
+famous, some forgotten, yet others heroic - or even

 Then, as war progressed, 120 Liberties were named for